 Momentum of 5G

-The latest Ericsson Mobility Report highlights that growth in services and subscriptions of 5G-capable devices is exceeding that of 4G Long-Term Evolution (LTE).
-Its momentum has even outpaced the transition between 2G to 3G.
+Accordingly to the latest Ericsson Mobility Report, growth in services and subscriptions of 5G-capable devices is exceeding that of 4G Long-Term Evolution (LTE), easily outpacing the transition between 2G to 3G.

 5G New Radio Reduced Capacity (NR REDCAP) – Bridging the Gap

-As enterprises start to reap the benefits of IoT, more large scale deployments will follow suit.
-Yet many IoT use cases do not require high-performance features that smartphones do.
+Generally, as enterprises start to see and reap the benefits of IoT, more large scale deployments will follow suit.
+However, many IoT use cases do not require high-performance features that smartphones do.

-This is where a light version of the 5G standard, 5G NR REDCAP, comes into play.
-Bridging the gap between efficient LPWA Networks and critical IoT features.
+Instead, this is where a light version of the 5G standard, 5G NR REDCAP, comes into play.
+5G NR REDCAP technology effectively bridges the gap between efficient LPWA Networks and critical IoT features.

-This technology makes it ideal for broader adoption of 5G in use cases.
-Including pressure sensors, humidity and temperature sensors, actuators and more.
+Consequently, this makes it ideal for broader adoption of 5G in use cases including pressure sensors, humidity and temperature sensors, actuators, and more.

 These need higher bandwidths what NB-IoT or 4G Cat-1 technology can provide, but require lower data rates and latency.

-Without 5G NR REDCAP, the easy solution would be to connect directly to an existing LTE network and use data at LTE speeds as needed.
-For a deployment that requires connecting and powering tens of thousands of devices, costs quickly become inhibitive.
+Prior to 5G NR REDCAP, the easy solution would be to connect directly to an existing LTE network and use data at LTE speeds as needed.
+But for a deployment that requires connecting and powering tens of thousands of devices, costs quickly become inhibitive.

 5G NR REDCAP Features

-Devices can efficiently support 150 Mbps and 50 Mbps in the downlink and uplink.
-This means that devices connected to the NR REDCAP channels could enjoy similar bandwidth as a standard 4G LTE connection, without adding a significant load to the network.
+All 5G NR REDCAP devices can efficiently support 150 Mbps and 50 Mbps in the downlink and uplink.
+Consequently, this means that devices connected to the NR REDCAP channels could enjoy similar bandwidth as a standard 4G LTE connection, without adding a significant load to the network.